tardate/LittleArduinoProjects/Equipment/NLB/LionsforgeCraftlaser/README.md

 * using [TinkerCAD](https://www.tinkercad.com/) to make a 3D model
 * export to SVG
-* use [Inkscape](https://inkscape.org/) as our laser Gcode generating tool, but can also be used to edit objects.
+* use [Inkscape](https://inkscape.org/) as the laser G-code generating tool, but can also be used to edit objects.
     * import SVG file
     * adjust stroke width to 1px
-    * add text to the object (this will be treated as an engaving)
+    * add text to the object (this will be treated as an engraving)
 * export to [CNC G-code](https://en.wikipedia.org/wiki/G-code) for engraving
     * use the "305 Engineering > Raster 2 Laser GCode generator" extension
     * resolution: at least 10px/mm
     * engraving speed: 4000
 * export to [CNC G-code](https://en.wikipedia.org/wiki/G-code) for cutting:
     * with object selected, choose "Object to Path"
-    * use the "Generate Laser Gcode > J Tech PhotonicsLaser Tool.."  extension
+    * use the "Generate Laser G-code > J Tech PhotonicsLaser Tool.."  extension
 * save the engraving and cutting codes to an SD card

 Operating the Cutter: